-An article appeared in The Telegraph over the weekend looking at the extended bull market in consumer stocks and their valuations.
-Whilst high quality consumer stocks are certainly in a raging bull market, what was interesting in the piece was that the author used The Nifty Fifty as an example of what can happen when investing during periods of high valuation.
+An article looking at the extended bull market in consumer stocks appeared in The Telegraph recently.
+While high quality consumer stocks are certainly in vogue right now, that was not the most interesting thing about the piece.
+No, that distinction fell to the Nifty Fifty, which the author cited as an example of what happens when investing in periods of high valuations.

-The original Nifty Fifty was a group of large cap stocks in the 1960’s and 1970’s that were billed as perfect buy-and-hold forever types.
-Combine that with the raging equity bull market of the time (and the fact they were all solid growth stocks as well) and you got the recipe for some really lofty valuations.
-We’re taking price-to-earnings ratios of 40, 50 and even 60x annual profits for certain household stocks like Johnson & Johnson.
-The implication of the article was that investing in the euphoria of that bull market was a bad idea due to the poor returns experienced in the bear market that followed.
+Now, the original Nifty Fifty was a group of large-cap stocks in the 1960s and 1970s that were billed as perfect buy-and-holds.
+Combine that sentiment with a raging equity bull market, and you had the recipe for some really lofty valuations.
+We are talking around 60x annual earnings for certain household names like Johnson & Johnson.
+Anyway, the implication of the article was that investing in the euphoria of that bull market was a bad idea due to the poor returns that followed.

-The after inflation return factor on the $5,000 capital is 4.5 fold.
-That’s excluding the other 47 stocks and excluding the contribution of the thousands of dollars in dividends that would have been paid over the years.
-For this year alone the 137 shares of Coca-Cola stock would generate $189 in annual dividend income.
-The 70 shares in McDonald’s would throw off $240.80 in annual dividends.
-Amazingly the 1,552 shares accumulate in Walmart stock would pump out $3,041 in annual dividend cash.
+The after-inflation return factor on the $5,000 starting capital is 4.5 fold.
+That’s excluding the other 47 stocks and excluding the contribution of thousands of dollars in dividend cash that got paid out over the years.
+The 137 shares of Coca-Cola stock would generate $189 in annual dividend income this year alone.
+The 70 shares in McDonald’s would throw off $240.80 in annual dividend cash.
+Amazingly, the 1,552 shares of Walmart stock would pump out dividend income worth $3,041.